vwang6186/Valerie_BlueStampPortfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/ViQxMdRthm0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-For my first milestone I attempted to construct one module of my project straight on a perfboard, but failed astronomically on both understanding how everything installs and connects together.
+<p></p>For my first milestone I attempted to construct one module of my project straight on a perfboard, but failed astronomically on both understanding how everything installs and connects together.
 So, I decided to transfer my work from a perfboard to a breadboard to achieve a deeper understanding of each component and how they should connect all together.
 I watched a Youtube explanation on the functionality of breadboards, and my program director taught me how to solder wires with different cores.
 After gaining useful knowledge, I was able to apply the insight into successfully building a functioning module onto a breadboard.
 Besides the hardware engineering, through Arduino, I was able to utilize the Ping example program to trigger the vibrating motor and buzzer.
 However, the buzzer was unable to make any sound except a faint clicking.
 I did some research on the difference in coding different types of buzzers, and after research, I was able to alter my code so that the buzzer was able to make the desired sound properly.

-Code Added/Altered (First Milestone):
+<p></p>Code Added/Altered (First Milestone):

 ```c++
 const int trigPin = 12;
 const int echoPin = 10;